Author Guidelines for Book Reviews

 Recommended Format

 A good book review provides a quick overview of the main ideas in the text.
 Also helpful is an account of how the book fits into, or engages in, an on-going philosophical debate.
-While not required, a compare and contrast approach can be useful to demonstrate both the main ideas and unique positioning of a book.
+While not required, a compare-and-contrast approach can be useful for demonstrating both the main ideas and the unique positioning of a book.
 An overview for a book review is good when it is broad and concise, including all and only the main points of the text.
 A good book review evaluates the text and deploys an argument regarding how successful the book is in achieving its own goals.
 This may, but need not, involve substantive disagreement with the argumentation found in the text.
 Many reviews will be best when they: (i) begin with any important background information (e.g. author biography); (ii) provide a summary of the contents of the book; and (iii) end with the reviewer’s evaluations.

 A book review is expected to:

-• give a brief description of the contents of the book;
+- give a brief description of the contents of the book;

-• explain what is good about the book and why;
+- explain what is good about the book and why;

-• explain any shortcomings in the book;
+- explain any shortcomings in the book;

-• explain what the book caters for;
+- explain what the book caters for;

-• suggest who you think should use this book and how;
+- suggest who you think should use this book and how;

-• evaluate whether the author has referenced all original ideas and quotations; and
+- evaluate whether the author has referenced all original ideas and quotations; and

-• you should cite pages only when referring to a specific notion or quoting from the book.
+- you should cite pages only when referring to a specific notion or quoting from the book.

 Spelling